Social Security Disability and PTSD

 Winning Social Security Disability with PTSD

 If your post–traumatic stress disorder interferes with your ability to work, you may qualify for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
-To find out if you’re entitled to benefits, contact the Disability Help Center at 1-888-855-2948 today for a free consultation.
+To find out if you’re entitled to benefits, contact Jorgensen Law at 1-888-855-2948 today for a free consultation.

 Our experienced attorneys work with your medical professionals to collect the proper documentation and present your claim to the Disability Determination Services Division (DDSD) of California.
 We’ll help you gain the best possible chance of winning your post–traumatic stress disorder Disability case.